 The employees have been assembling the Type 1925 since 35.
 It continues Bugatti's successful series.
 Over the next few years, with over 2.000 victories, it will become the most successful racing car of all time.
 Including five times in a row between 1925 and 1929 at the Targa Florio in Sicily, one of the toughest races of its time - and with this impressive success story follows in the footsteps of its successful predecessor as it did a few years earlier in Brescia.

 Of course, that wasn't the end of it.
 Our tuning magazine has tens of thousands of other tuning reports in stock.
 Do you want to see them all?
 Just click HERE and look around.
-Or are you especially interested in our Tuning classics Title?
+Or are you especially interested in our Tuning classics category?
 Then the following extract of tuned young and old timers is sure to be just the thing to browse.

 100 years of Type 13 Brescia: Quadruple victory for Bugatti!